Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 </section>
 </HTML>

-The multidimensional analysis of the deviation matrix (or discrepancy matrix) consists in finding the dimensions that maximize the inertia of the orthogonal projection of the rows on the dimensions.
-In other words, these are the dimensions for which the categories of the variable *Political.Party* and the categories of the variable *Position.A.Food* are the most dependent : these are the dimensions for which the correspondence between the categories of the variable *Political.Party* and the categories of the variable *Position.A.Food* are the highest.
+The multidimensional analysis of the deviation matrix (or discrepancy matrix) consists in finding the dimensions that maximize the inertia of the orthogonal projection of the rows (on these dimensions).
+In other words, these are the dimensions for which the categories of the variable *Political.Party* and the categories of the variable *Position.A.Food* are the most dependent: these are the dimensions for which the correspondence (the association) between the categories of the variable *Political.Party* and the categories of the variable *Position.A.Food* are the highest.

 These dimensions are obtained by applying the so-called Correspondence Analysis (CA) on the contingency table.
 Correspondence Analysis is the multidimensional method dedicated to the analysis of the dependence between two categorical variables, from the point of view of their categories.
 In other words, CA is dedicated to the analysis of the correspondence between the categories of one categorical variable and the categories of another one.